All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Fit and Comfort

-The AR5000 MK2 is extremely comfortable — the egg-shaped earcup with its angled driver and deep earpads creates excellent ear clearance and a contact seal that feels pressure-free.
+Like the original, the AR5000 MK2 is extremely comfortable — the egg-shaped earcup with its angled driver and deep earpads creates excellent ear clearance and a contact seal that feels pressure-free.
 Everything that made the original AR5000 one of the more comfortable open-backs in this price range is preserved in the MK2.

-The one difference you notice with the new metal frame is a marginally firmer clamping force.
+The one difference you notice with the new metal frame has a marginally firmer clamping force.
 It is not uncomfortable, but the more rigid structure translates to a slightly more present grip on the head compared to the original’s slightly looser, more casual feel.
 For most listeners this will be imperceptible; for those who wore the original on the very edge of a comfortable fit, it is worth knowing.

 Sound Impressions